MATH G103: Statistics For Elementary Teachers

 - 5. Determine the validity of statistical results.

-- 6. Demonstrate an understanding of the use of probability to make predictions and use this knowledge to solve problems.
+- 6. Use probability to make predictions and solve problems.

 - 7. Use a calculator and/or computer software for probability/statistics tasks.